Self-doubt, being special & this blog.

 In Stockholm, Sweden

 • Solo travel.
 Travelling to Stockholm was the first time I’d been overseas.
 It was too good an opportunity not to stay longer and explore beyond Sweden, so I did.
 I travelled solo to Greece and the Greek Islands, then onward to Europe.
 There were some challenges along the way (passport, anyone?) but it was the best thing I could have done.
-My highlights?
-The Greek Islands – everything, everywhere, beautiful.
-The Greek Islands II – to save money I bought only bread and tzatziki for dinner each night.
+My highlights: The Greek Islands – everything, everywhere, beautiful.
+To save money I bought only bread and tzatziki for dinner each night.
 At every dining establishment, without fail I was asked if I was alone (“yes”), given a sad smile (“really, it’s OK”) and free ouzo (“wow, thanks!”).
 I shared drinks with the staff at most places after closing time and had a ball.
-Greece – In Athens I was taken under the wing of two self-professed Italian mafia men who were hilarious.
+Greece – in Athens I was taken under the wing of two self-professed Italian mafia men who spoke broken english and were hilarious.
+The carried rolls of fat cash in their pockets and were, I suspect, exactly who they said they were.
 England – Kew Gardens was amazing.
 I spent an entire day strolling, taking photos and even napped under a tree for an hour or two between reading my book.
 Bliss.
 Paris – the left bank, the cafes, Montmatre, the list is long.
+Switzerland – it was summer so Lindt chocolate was cheap.
+For a few days, I ate it morning, noon and night.
+My face broke out but it was worth it.

 greek-islands